Cranberry Mocktail and Black-eyed Pea Salsa

 In case, you have missed my holiday recipe collection, it has additional appetizers, beverages and desserts that may taste delicious while you are busy ringing in the New Year!

 You can hope that you love these two recipes to bring in the New Year!
-And I hope that good things are coming your way in 2018.
+And I hope that good things are coming your way in the new year.
 As a registered dietitian nutritionist, living in Asheville, NC, I enjoy making and sharing recipe and menu ideas that taste great and surprisingly good for you!
+I hope that you love this cranberry mocktail and black-eyed pea salsa.
 I am so glad that you found my blog and I hope that you stay tuned for more great things happening in the months ahead!

 Bring on the New Year!
 I am ready!